PengKevinZheng/Junit/README.md

  n the same way “@AfterClass” annotation can be used to execute a method that needs to be executed after executing all the tests in a JUnit Test Case class.
 It is a static method.
 It  will be excuted only once. ex: to close the DB connections.

+@Test
+ This annotation is used to convert a normal method to a test method.
+ @Test(expected = XX.class)
+ @Test(timeout = xx)

+@Ignore
+ this method is not tested anymore.

+@RunWith

+@RunWith(Suite.class)  JUnit will invoke the class it references to run the tests in that class instead of the runner built into JUnit
+@SuiteClasses({Task1.class,Task2.class,Task3.class})   all the tasks are as array Suite is used to do the test classes together.